 - Deposit cash back into your bank account or use toward your Discover card bill

 Bottom lineDiscover it® Chrome for Students is an excellent first credit card.
 It’s loaded with features you’ll like as a student, including cashback rewards, healthy limited-time bonuses and lenient card terms.

-Though this is a superb card, you might want to compare a few more products before making your decision.
-Check out other student cards to find the best one for you.
+To compare a few more products before making your decision, check out other student cards to find the best one for you.